untoldwind/KontrolSystem/docsSrc/content/reference/ksp_orbit.md

                     ut : float ) -> ksp::orbit::Orbit
 ```

-Create a new orbit around this body starting at a given relative `position` and `velocity` at universal time `UT`
+Create a new orbit around this body starting at a given relative `position` and `velocity` at universal time `ut`

 #### geo_coordinates